ADVERTISEMENT

 Keepsake Family Trees

-Summaries written by Sunny Jane Morton.
-This portion of this article originally appeared in the January/February 2019 issue of Family Tree Magazine.
+A version of this portion of the article appeared in the November/December 2023 issue of Family Tree Magazine.

 Related Reads